Chicago Rush: League restructuring (2009–2011)

-2010: rebirth

-On December 10, 2009, it was announced that the Rush would be returning for 2010 under new ownership as a member of Arena Football 1.
-The ownership obtained the rights to the name after a court auction granted the AF1 control of the AFL's assets.
-Two months later, the AF1 decided to adopt the former Arena Football League name.
+The Rush playing the Nashville Kats in 2007.

+In August 2009, the Arena Football League filed for bankruptcy.
+The league suspended operations for the 2009 season to refinance and restructure its business plan but considered returning for the 2010 season.
+Rush owner Alan Levin opposed the Arena Football League returning for the 2010 season, arguing that teams lack the staff, players, and time needed to properly prepare.
+He instead advocated for delaying the league's relaunch until 2011 so owners can establish a better business plan and attract investors.

+The AFL entered bankruptcy court in late 2009 where its intellectual properties, including team names, logos, and history, were sold off to a new group of investors, Arena Football 1, for a heavily discounted $6.1 million.
+The Arena Football 1 (AF1) was a single legal entity, as opposed to the original AFL's collection of multiple separate owners.
+Levin's stake in the Rush was effectively eliminated, while the AFL sold the new incarnation of the Rush to Chicago Gridiron LLC later that year.
+Mike Ditka purchased a stake in the Rush again as well.

 The 2010 Rush roster would feature many new faces.
 However, former Rush players quarterback Russ Michna, jack linebacker/wide receiver DeJuan Alfonzo, and linemen Joe Peters, Robert Boss, and Beau Elliot rejoined the team.
 Also on the roster was wide receiver Samie Parker, Thaddeus Coleman, and kicker Chris Gould.

 Chicago returned to the field on April 2, 2010 on the road against the Iowa Barnstormers.
 The game was broadcast on the NFL Network and Chicago won 61–43.
 The Rush began the season 4–0 and were in first place in the division at 10–4.
 However, the team lost its last two games, first to the 1–13 Dallas Vigilantes and then closed out the year on the road losing to the Spokane Shock.
 It cost the team a chance at the division title and forced the team to go on the road for the playoffs.
 The team ended the regular season at 10–6, and lost to the Milwaukee Iron in the playoffs.